acmeframework/af-utilities/README.md

 ### v1.0.0 - Initial Release

 This is the initial release version.
 The code has been thoroughly tested with 100% coverage.

+### v1.1.0 - Packaging Updates

+Updates to dependencies to remove security vulnerabilities.
+Updates to the packaging.

 ## The MIT License